2001–02 Milwaukee Bucks season

-Ray Allen averaged 21.8 points and 1.3 steals per game, while Glenn Robinson averaged 20.7 points, 6.2 rebounds and 1.5 steals per game, and Sam Cassell provided the team with 19.7 points and 6.7 assists per game.
+Ray Allen averaged 21.8 points, 3.9 assists and 1.3 steals per game, and led the league with 229 three-point field goals, while Glenn Robinson averaged 20.7 points, 6.2 rebounds and 1.5 steals per game, and Sam Cassell provided the team with 19.7 points and 6.7 assists per game.
 In addition, Mason contributed 9.6 points, 7.9 rebounds and 4.2 assists per game, while off the bench, sixth man Tim Thomas averaged 11.7 points per game, and second-year guard Michael Redd showed improvement averaging 11.4 points per game.
-Meanwhile, Darvin Ham averaged 4.3 points and 2.9 rebounds per game, second-year center Joel Pryzbilla provided with 2.7 points, 4.0 rebounds and 1.7 blocks per game, and Ervin Johnson contributed 2.6 points, 5.8 rebounds and 1.0 blocks per game.
+Meanwhile, Anthony contributed 7.2 points, 3.3 assists and 1.2 steals per game in 24 games, Darvin Ham averaged 4.3 points and 2.9 rebounds per game, second-year center Joel Pryzbilla provided with 2.7 points, 4.0 rebounds and 1.7 blocks per game, and Ervin Johnson contributed 2.6 points, 5.8 rebounds and 1.0 blocks per game.

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Allen was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
 In addition, Allen participated in the NBA Three-Point Shootout for the third consecutive year.
+The Bucks finished twelfth in the NBA in home-game attendance, with an attendance of 745,305 at the Bradley Center during the regular season.

 Following the season, Robinson was traded to the Atlanta Hawks after eight seasons with the Bucks, while Ham signed as a free agent with the Hawks, and Anthony retired.

-For the season, the team slightly changed their uniforms by adding side panels to their jerseys while making the numbers on the road jerseys silver.
-The uniforms would remain in use until 2006.
+For the season, the Bucks slightly changed their uniforms by adding side panels to their jerseys, while making the numbers on the road jerseys silver; these uniforms would remain in use until 2006.